davidsummers/numbers/README.md

 63 / 2 = 31 (false)

-With the "Uncertain bit", we can correctly represent this as
+With the "Uncertain" bit, we can correctly represent this as

 63 / 2 = 31... (true)